 The Balance Sheet: A Snapshot of Financial Position

-The balance sheet, also known as the statement of financial position, is one of the most critical financial statements for any business.
-It provides a detailed summary of what the business owns (assets), what it owes (liabilities), and the owner’s equity at a specific point in time.
-This statement offers a clear snapshot of the company’s financial health and forms the foundation for evaluating liquidity, solvency, and stability.
-In this article, we explore the structure, purpose, and significance of the balance sheet, with practical examples.
+The balance sheet, also known as the statement of financial position, is one of the most vital tools in financial reporting.
+It provides a clear picture of what a business owns, what it owes, and what remains for its owners at a specific point in time.
+This statement serves as the foundation for assessing liquidity, solvency, and long-term financial health.
+Understanding the balance sheet helps stakeholders—from managers and investors to creditors—make informed judgments about an organization’s stability, risk exposure, and growth potential.

 1. What is a Balance Sheet?